GiovineItalia/Gadfly.jl/doc/overview.md

 # Introducing Gadfly

-Gadfly is a system for plotting and visualization based largly on Hadley Wickhams's [ggplot2](http://ggplot2.org/) for R, and Leland Wilkinson's book [The Grammar of Graphics](http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html).
+Gadfly is a system for plotting and visualization based largely on Hadley Wickhams's [ggplot2](http://ggplot2.org/) for R, and Leland Wilkinson's book [The Grammar of Graphics](http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html).

-This document will give a quick overview of the current Gadfly's development.

-This document will give a quick overview of the current state of Gadfly's capabilities.
-The markdown version of this document is also executable, using the `Gadfly.weave` function, generating a self-contained html file, and so it can also be used to check that your installation of Gadfly works as advertised.
+This document will give a quick overview of the current state of Gadfly's development.

 ## Installation